Client Selection for Federated Policy Optimization with Environment Heterogeneity

 \section{Abstract}

-The development of Policy Iteration (PI) has inspired many recent algorithms for Reinforcement Learning (RL), including several policy gradient methods, that gained both theoretical soundness and empirical success on a variety of tasks.
-The theory of PI is rich in the context of centralized learning, but its study is still in the infant stage under the federated setting.
-This paper explores the federated version of Approximate PI (API) and derives its error bound, taking into account the approximation error introduced by environment heterogeneity.
+The development of Policy Iteration (PI) has inspired many recent algorithms for Reinforcement Learning (RL), including several policy gradient methods that gained both theoretical soundness and empirical success on a variety of tasks.
+The theory of PI is rich in the context of centralized learning, but its study under the federated setting is still in the infant stage.
+This paper investigates the federated version of Approximate PI (API) and derives its error bound, taking into account the approximation error introduced by environment heterogeneity.
 We theoretically prove that a proper client selection scheme can reduce this error bound.
 Based on the theoretical result, we propose a client selection algorithm to alleviate the additional approximation error caused by environment heterogeneity.
-Experiment results show that the proposed algorithm outperforms other biased and unbiased client selection methods on the federated mountain car problem by effectively selecting clients with a lower level of heterogeneity from the population distribution.
+Experiment results show that the proposed algorithm outperforms other biased and unbiased client selection methods on the federated mountain car problem, the Mujoco Hopper problem, and the SUMO-based autonomous vehicle training problem by effectively selecting clients with a lower level of heterogeneity from the population distribution.